-Having a group of friends is one of the greatest blessings in life.
+Having a solid group of mates is one of the greatest blessings in life.
 Aside from immediate family members and significant others, they are vital for surviving the tough times, enjoying the simplest moments, and preventing social isolation (even though this is unavailable right now).
 They are also the people whom you can comfortably share your problems with.

 The best part of having friends is its voluntary nature.
 Everyone has a choice to befriend someone they like, or leave if the relationship if it’s getting toxic.
 Throughout the different stages of life, from looking forward to lunch-time at school to checking bikini line whitening products with your girlfriends – right up to playing bingo when you’re old and grey.
 Everyone has met and kept friends along the way.
 But getting older, especially by the time you’ve entered the young adulthood stage, friendships change for both the better and worse.